Thermal emission spectra of the ultra-hot Jupiter WASP-33 b: Data Analysis

 \subsection{Photometry and light curve determination}

-To achieve a photometric precision down to 10$^{-4}$ that is required for the characterization of exoplanet atmospheres, our observation were carried out in defocused mode.
-With this configuration, the observation efficiency is maximized to gain more photons in the eclipse, and the uncertainties in flat-fielding, intrapixel and interpixel sensitivity variations are minimized.
-The disadvantage of such a setup is that the PSF (point spread function) of a star become donuts-shaped rather than gaussian-shaped.
+To achieve a photometric precision down to 10$^{-4}$ that is required for the characterization of exoplanet atmospheres, our observations were carried out in defocused mode.
+With this configuration, the observation efficiency is maximized to gain more photons in the eclipse, and the uncertainties in flat-fielding, intrapixel, and interpixel sensitivity variations are minimized.
+The disadvantage of such a setup is that the point spread function (PSF) of a star becomes donut-shaped rather than Gaussian-shaped.
 In our case, the resulting PSF has a radius of $\sim 10-15$ pixels.
-We have developed a new pipeline written in Python, based on and improved from the IDL pipeline used in \cite{shi2023}.
-Our pipeline employs a parallelized processing approach, reducing the photometry and light-curve modeling time for a single band from $\sim$1 day to $\leq$40 minutes.
+We have developed a new pipeline, written in Python, based on and improved on the IDL pipeline used in \cite{shi2023}.
+Our pipeline employs a parallel processing approach, reducing the photometry and light-curve modeling time for a single band from $\sim$1 day to $\leq$40 minutes.

-We followed the high-precision differential aperture photometry algorithm firstly proposed by \citet{everett2001} and developed by \citet{croll2010, wangwei2013, shi2023} for the data reduction, light curve detrending and final light curve determination.
-We initially selected all stars with comparable brightness ($\Delta$m$<$ 2.5 mag) within the FOV as candidate reference stars, preferentially selecting those located within the same detector that the target star resides.
-To ensure photometric coherence, we further exclude those candidates exhibiting the out-of-eclipse light curves not similar with that of WASP-33 and other references (e.g., the Ref Star 4 in Fig.\ref{fig:lc}), as such discrepancies suggest the star may be intrinsically variable and thus unsuitable as a reference.
+We followed the high-precision differential aperture photometry algorithm first proposed by \citet{everett2001} and developed by \citet{croll2010, wangwei2013, shi2023} for the data reduction, light curve detrending and final light curve determination.
+We initially selected all stars with comparable brightness ($\Delta$m$<$ 2.5 mag) within the FOV as candidate reference stars, preferentially selecting those located within the same detector where the target star resides.
+To ensure photometric coherence, we further excluded those candidates exhibiting the out-of-eclipse light curves not similar to those of WASP-33 and other references (e.g., Reference Star 4 in Fig.\ref{fig:lc}), as such discrepancies suggest the star may be intrinsically variable and thus unsuitable as a reference.
 Unfortunately, WASP-33 is so bright that there are only a few ($\leq 8$) qualified candidates for each filter.